dqueza945-dev/Team4/README.md

 2. Clone this repo: git clone https://github.com/dqueza945-dev/Team4.git
 3. Open Qt Creator.
 File.
 Open Project. select Team4/StudyStack/CMakeLists.txt
 4. Click the green Run button.
+5. Sign up for an account and then log in to start adding tasks

 ## How to run Unit Tests
-1. Open Team4/StudyStack/CMakeLists.txt in Qt Creator
+1. In Qt Creator use the dropdown near the Run button.
-2. Configure the project with CMake anf Qt Creator
+2. Available test targets: StudyStackTests, TestLogin, TestSignUp, TestTasks, TestEdit, TestWarning, TestValidation
-3. Select Build and click Build All
+3. Select a test target then click the green Run button
-4. Select Tools > Tests > Run All Tests
+4. Repeat for each target to run all tests

 ## Unit Test Report

 The test output pops up in Qt creator's Test Results section.
-A successful test run will complete 25 tests.
 The tests cover task operations, data vaildation, and database operations.